 When people experience these symptoms, checking into a clinically supervised addiction rehab facility or detox program is vital to prevent fatal consequences.

 Acute Alcohol Withdrawal

 Some people will experience acute alcohol withdrawal symptoms, even weeks after their last drink.
-During this time, people are at risk of losing consciousness, developing delirium tremors and seizures.
+During this time, people are at risk of losing consciousness, developing delirium tremors, or having seizures.
 This condition is associated with mortality rates of 1 to 5%.

 Patients who experience acute withdrawal symptoms can benefit from medication-assisted treatments that can help manage these symptoms more effectively and prevent life-threatening consequences.

 While most people will stabilize once the initial alcohol withdrawal symptoms subside, others will experience prolonged side effects.
 This phase is known as post-acute withdrawal syndrome (PAWS).
 Depending on the severity of someone’s addiction and other factors, PAWS can last anywhere from a couple of weeks to a year.

 Typical PAWS symptoms include:

 - Memory problems